 When I advocate for cell phones in the classroom, I get a lot of odd looks from teachers who are all too often fighting against the devices and loathe every last one of them.
 So why am I so confident about my desire to include cell phones in the curriculum?
 Because cell phones are technology, and I teach technology!

-Cell phones aren’t new to my classroom…well, the presence of the device itself may be somewhat new, but the ability to communicate via technology has been present in my classroom since the creation of email.
-As the age old saying goes, “If you can’t beat ‘em, integrate ‘em”…well, something like that, anyway.
+Cell phones aren’t new to my classroom.
+Well, the presence of the device itself may be somewhat new, but the ability to communicate via technology has been present in my classroom since the creation of email.
+As the old saying goes, “If you can’t beat ‘em, integrate ‘em.”
+(That’s how it goes, right?)
 Integrating cell phones with class content is one way to get this amazing technology to work in your favor.
 How can you start integrating cell phones as a teacher?
 Tools that use cell phones in a productive manor are a start.
-Tools such as Remind can turn that device into a classroom aide (and you will wonder how you ever lived without it).
+Tools such as Remind can turn that device into a classroom aide—and you will wonder how you ever lived without it.

 I’m a big fan of communication in the classroom.
 Who wouldn’t be?
-As a parent, I am thirsty for information regarding what my children are doing, how they are learning, and what I can do to help assure their success.
+As a parent, I’m thirsty for information regarding what my children are doing, how they are learning, and what I can do to help assure their success.
 As a teacher, I want to provide that information to the parents of my students as well.
-Being an advocate of #EdTech in the classroom, I prefer electronic methods of communication.
+As an advocate of edtech in the classroom, I prefer electronic methods of communication.
 I know how they can provide a convenient and timely method of sharing information.
 Paper notes, reports and permission slips are cumbersome.
-They’re often lost and are a slow means of communication (just the travel time in backpack land alone can mean days before discovery).
+They’re often lost and are a slow means of communication (if a note disappears into backpack-land, it can mean days before discovery).

 Technology is truly going to revolutionize education in so many ways.
 The ability to communicate better than ever before is one of the biggest and best changes to come to education.
 Cell phones in the classroom?
 Absolutely.
 I couldn’t live without them.